 Our cost = $156.25

-Hilton is normally valued at the lower end for redemption value compared to Hyatt and SPG.
+Hilton is normally valued at the lower end for redemption value compared to Hyatt and Marriott.
 However, they usually offer high welcome bonuses so you can still get some good value in free hotel stays.
 Two examples are from our trip to Arizona, and 24-hour trip to San Francisco for a Coldplay concert.

 Sedona is pretty pricey in high season for hotels.
 You could do day trips from Scottsdale or Phoenix, but that’s quite a drive.
 So, we were glad to have Hilton points to stay for 2 nights at the Hilton Sedona Resort at Bell Rock.
 The scenery of Sedona and the surrounding hikes were far more beautiful than the grounds at the hotel, but we thoroughly enjoyed our free 2-night stay.